kubaPod/DynamicObjects/README.md

-# DynamicObjects (in production...)
+# DynamicObjects

-Mini framework helping to scale Dynamics up
+Mini framework helping to scale Dynamics up.

+There are many features and enhancements in the pipeline.

 # Background

-Will elaborate later, basically the problem with scaling of Dynamic is as explained here: [Allow multiple GUI elements to react dynamically to interaction with a single element](https://mathematica.stackexchange.com/q/128344/5478).
+The problem with scaling of Dynamic is as explained here: [Allow multiple GUI elements to react dynamically to interaction with a single element](https://mathematica.stackexchange.com/q/128344/5478).

 The solution to linked problem is not readable / approachable unless you are a power user: